Set-valued metrics and generalized Hausdorff distances: Abstract

 \section{Abstract}

-Let $X$ be a (topological) space and $Cl(X)$ the collection of nonempty closed subsets of $X$.
-Given a topology on $Cl(X)$, making $Cl(X)$ a space, a \emph{(subset) hyperspace} of $X$ is any subspace $\mathcal{J}\subset Cl(X)$ with an embedding $X\hookrightarrow\mathcal{J}$, $x\mapsto\{x\}$ (which thus requires $X$ to be $T_1$).
-In this note, we highlight a key attribute of the Hausdorff distance $d_H$ on $Cl(X)$, namely, \emph{the expressibility of $d_H$ as the composition of a set-valued function and a real-valued set-function}.
-Using this attribute of $d_H$, we describe associated classes of distances called \emph{set-valued metrics} and \emph{generalized Hausdorff distances}.
+Let $X$ be a metric space and $BCl(X)$ the collection of nonempty bounded closed subsets of $X$.
+We show that Hausdorff distance $d_H$ belongs to a specific family of real-valued distances on $BCl(X)$, each of which can be expressed as the composition $\mu\circ d_{sv}$ of a topology inducing set-valued function $d_{sv}:BCl(X)^2\rightarrow \mathcal{P}(Z)$ and a real-valued set-function $\mu:\Sigma\subset\mathcal{P}(Z)\rightarrow\mathbb{R}$.
+With this observation, we construct several associated classes of inter-set distances, called set-valued metrics and generalized Hausdorff distances.
+Our constructions are both explicit and adaptable, and the resulting distance classes are expected to cover most practical applications involving distance between sets.

 \bforigdefault\bfdefault \addtocontents{toc}{ \string\bfdefault\string\mddefault}